Growth is essential to the survival of growing businesses.

 What is sales growth?

-Sales growth or sales growth rate, is the percentage increase in a company’s sales revenue over a specific period.
+Sales growth (or sales growth rate) is the percentage increase in a company’s sales revenue over a specific period.

-It measures how well your sales organization attracts customers, sells products and increases market penetration.
+The percentage measures how well your sales organization attracts customers, sells products and increases market penetration.

 How to calculate sales growth